January 30th, 2020

-Classroom teacher Hillary Walter at Manchester PS, in collaboration with Learning Support Teacher Lyndsay Buehler, created this visual anchor for math talks, using the PicCollage app on iPad.
+Classroom teacher Hillary Walter, in collaboration with former Learning Support Teacher Lyndsay Buehler, created this visual anchor for math talks, using the PicCollage app on iPad.
 Having a visual anchor to support students as they learn this common language of hand signals is incredibly helpful for ELLs and ALL students.

 I created this visual to support a student with a refugee background who was struggling with his behaviour and could not find the words needed to express his feelings when he was overwhelmed and needed a break.
 Trauma researchers now know that students who have experienced trauma, when triggered, experience a shut down of their left frontal cortex, particularly Broca’s area (the centre for speech).
 It helped school staff to have this common (signing) language to use to communicate with this student.